thirdweb-dev/contracts/docs/IDropERC20.md

-*Emitted when a new sale recipient is set.*
+*Emitted when a new primary sale recipient is set.*

 #### Parameters